Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Principle of frequency modulated AFM

 The cylinders are fabricated from borosilicate glass capillaries tapered using a laser puller (Sutter Instrument Co., P-2000), yielding capillaries with radii of approximately \(2.5~\mu\mathrm{m}\).

-A UV-curable adhesive (NOA 81) is used to adhere each fibre perpendicularly to one prong of a QTF (ref.
-AB26T-32.768KHZ)~\cite{rocheron2022} .
-A 5 $\mu$m diameter glass microsphere is glued to the fibre apex, as shown in the micrography of figure \ref{fig:Probe_SEM}, in order to define a sphere–plane contact geometry at interfaces, appropriate for quantitative hydrodynamic analysis.
+A UV-curable adhesive (NOA 81) is used to adhere each fiber perpendicularly to one prong of a quartz tuning fork (QTF), following the probe geometry introduced in ref.~\cite{rocheron2022}.
+A 5 $\mu$m diameter glass microsphere is affixed to the fiber apex, as shown in figure \ref{fig:Probe_SEM}, in order to define a sphere-plane geometry suitable for controlled hydrodynamic measurements.

 A coupled-oscillator model, which takes into consideration the mechanical coupling between the two prongs, is used to determine the tuning fork's stiffness from its geometry and the measured frequencies of the symmetric and antisymmetric oscillation modes~\cite{castellanos2009}, without adjustable parameters.
 A typical value is $k_\text{eff} = 4.6\pm 0.4\times10^4~\mathrm{N/m}$, with a mean quality factor of $Q=10^4$